tmustafiz/vscode-mcp-wrappper/README.md

 ### **Step 4: Using the Extension**

-Once installed, your extension will be active and the following tools will be available to language models that support the `lmTools` API:
+Once installed, your extension will be active and **dynamically register all tools** provided by your MCP server.
+The available tools will depend on what your MCP server exposes via the `tools/list` endpoint.

+**Example tools that might be available:**
-- `db_listSchemas` - List available database schemas
+- `mcp_listSchemas` - List available database schemas
-- `db_findRelatedTables` - Find related tables by foreign keys
+- `mcp_findRelatedTables` - Find related tables by foreign keys
-- `db_runQuery` - Execute read-only SQL queries with streaming
+- `mcp_runQuery` - Execute read-only SQL queries with streaming
-- `db_generateErd` - Generate entity-relationship diagrams
+- `mcp_generateErd` - Generate entity-relationship diagrams

+**Note:** Tool names are prefixed with `mcp_` to avoid conflicts with other extensions.

 ### **Managing the Extension**